 Jean DeLance has had all sorts of abuse hurled his way from Gator fans the past couple of years as a result of some serious struggles at right tackle.
 But against a team littered with five stars across its defense, the former four star transfer from Texas more than held his own.
 A run through of the film shows that there were all of two plays where he got beat off the snap at right tackle; on every other play, he did his job for an adequate amount of time.
 In other words, he won’t get a perfect grade this week, but he’s demonstrated tremendous improvements from last season, and that’s to be commended.
 Good for you, Jean.

 5: Florida is- no hyperbole- a player for the CFP

-No loss can ever be considered a win.
+As mentioned in takeaway #3, I realize this may age poorly.
+After all, Florida has never made the CFP, not even with last year’s dynamic offense.
+And look: no loss can ever be considered a win.
 Never one for moral victories, I’ve long loathed the idea of “good losses” since by definition, a loss means that you could have played better.
 But the Gators have nothing to be ashamed of as a team yesterday- and what’s more, they actually improved the national narrative about the program.
-After an early pick, Emory Jones played great; after a bad first quarter, the defense played great With no real damage having been done to their resume with a nailbiter defeat to the #1 team in the country, everything remains in front of them.
-Now, the next month all becomes a buildup to the real game of the season: the World’s Largest Cocktail Party, and one of the biggest Florida-Georgia showdowns of all time.
+After an early pick, Emory Jones played great; after a bad first quarter, the defense played great.
+With no real damage having been done to their resume with a nailbiter defeat to the #1 team in the country, everything remains in front of them.
+Now, assuming they can avoid stumbling on the road against Kentucky or LSU, the next month all becomes a buildup to the real game of the season: the World’s Largest Cocktail Party, and one of the biggest Florida-Georgia showdowns of all time.